Amore History, Family Crest & Coats of Arms

 The surname Amore was first found in Oxfordshire, where Adam ate More and Oliva Ate More were recorded in the Hundredorum Rolls of 1273.

-Important Dates for the Amore family
+Early History of the Amore family

 This web page shows only a small excerpt of our Amore research.
 Another 35 words (2 lines of text) covering the years 1327, 1467, 1479, and 1528 are included under the topic Early Amore History in all our PDF Extended History products and printed products wherever possible.